typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 A separate define statement for a new type or rule can be sent as a define query.
 Alternatively, the statement can be added to the existing schema define statement and sent together.
 In this case only new types or rules will be added.
-If you change name of the existing type or rule in the existing schema and then send it as define query then the changed type or rule will be processed as a new one.
+If you change name (label) of the existing type or rule in the existing schema and then send it as define query then the changed type or rule will be processed as a new one.

 ### Renaming types

-To rename a type use the [TypeDB Studio](../../02-clients/01-studio.md) or [TypeDB API](08-api.md) Rename method for a Type class object.
+To rename (change its label) a type use the [TypeDB Studio](../../02-clients/01-studio.md) or [TypeDB API](08-api.md) Rename method for a Type class object.

 ### Deleting types & rules